knaaptime/dotfiles/README.md

   [dotfiles](https://github.com/mathiasbynens/dotfiles)

  and, obviously, this is a fork of [Cătălin](https://github.com/alrra)’s original.
-She did 100% of the heavy lifting.
+He did 100% of the heavy lifting.

 ## License